 The Risks of Tanning Outside

 There are clearly significant risks to tanning outside.
 If your skin is particularly fair and light-hued, then you really should essentially never be outside without sunblock.
-And even if your skin is fairly dark, you are not protected from the wrinkles, sunspots, and worse.
+And even if your skin is fairly dark, you are not protected from wrinkles, sunspots, and worse.

 If you want to follow the official guidance of most US-based dermatologists, you should be always protecting your skin with broad-spectrum high-SPF sunscreen.
 This will provide the greatest amount of protection from skin cancer.